nditech/NDIplatforms/docs/STRUCTURE.md

 ---------

-Finally, the lockfiles directory includes makefiles that have been run through "drush make --lock --no-build" (see docs/MAINTENANCE.md).
+Finally, the lockfiles directory includes makefiles that have been run through "drush make-lock" (see docs/MAINTENANCE.md).
 This basically takes our stub makefile, compiles all the inclusions, and then checks with drupal.org to determine the latest versions of all the components, just as if they were all going to be downloaded in a normal run of Drush make.
 It then writes this out into a new makefile that now specifies all the up-to-date versions.
 This form of makefile is called a lockfile, similar to what we see with Composer or Gem.